 Hydrogen (H2) is an alternative fuel that can be produced from domestic resources.
-Although in its market infancy as a transportation fuel, government and industry are working towards clean, economical, and safe hydrogen production and distribution for use in fuel cell vehicles.
-Fuel cell vehicles are beginning to enter the consumer market in localized regions domestically and around the world.
-The market is also developing for buses, material handling equipment, ground support equipment, medium and heavy duty vehicles, and stationary applications.
-The National Aeronautics and Space Administration has used hydrogen for space flight since the 1950s.
+Although in its market infancy as a transportation fuel, government and industry are working towards clean, economical, and safe hydrogen production and distribution for use in fuel cell electric vehicles (FCEVs).
+Fuel cell electric vehicles are beginning to enter the consumer market in localized regions domestically and around the world.
+The market is also developing for buses, material handling equipment, ground support equipment, medium- and heavy-duty vehicles, and stationary applications.
 For more information, see fuel properties and the Hydrogen Analysis Resource Center.

 Hydrogen is locked up in enormous quantities in water (H2O), hydrocarbons (such as methane, CH4), and other organic matter.
 One of the challenges of using hydrogen as a fuel comes from being able to efficiently extract hydrogen from these compounds.

-Currently, steam reforming, or combining high-temperature steam with natural gas, accounts for the majority of the hydrogen produced in the United States.
+Currently, steam reforming, or combining high-temperature steam with natural gas to extract hydrogen, accounts for the majority of the hydrogen produced in the United States.
 Hydrogen can also be produced from water through electrolysis, but this method is much more energy intensive.
-Renewable sources of energy, such as wind or solar, can be used instead to produce hydrogen—avoiding harmful emissions from other kinds of energy production.
+Renewable sources of energy, such as wind or solar, can be used as the energy source to produce hydrogen—avoiding harmful emissions from other kinds of energy production.

 Almost all of the hydrogen produced in the U.S. each year is used for refining petroleum, treating metals, producing fertilizer, and processing foods.

-Although the production of hydrogen may produce emissions affecting air quality, depending on the source, fuel cell vehicles are zero-emission vehicles that emit water vapor and warm air as exhaust.
-Major research and development efforts are aimed at making these vehicles practical for widespread use and have led to the initial rollout of production vehicles entering the consumer market.
+Although the production of hydrogen may generate emissions affecting air quality, depending on the source, a fuel cell electric vehicle running on hydrogen emits water vapor and warm air as exhaust and is considered a zero-emission vehicle.
+Major research and development efforts are aimed at making these vehicles and their infrastructure practical for widespread use and have led to the initial rollout of limited production vehicles in the consumer market.

 Learn more about hydrogen and fuel cells from the Fuel Cell Technologies Office.